michalsn/codeigniter-signed-url/docs/configuration.md

 By default, this is set to `false`.

+### $redirectTo

+This setting is used in the Filter to determine whether we will redirect user to the given URI path with the `error`, when URL will not be valid or expired.

+By default, this is set to `null`.

 ### $redirect

 This setting is used in the Filter to determine whether we will redirect user to the previous page with the `error`, when URL will not be valid or expired.